 The ISO analyzes and determines how the generating resources within the subareas must be committed to meet the following day’s operational requirements and withstand possible contingencies, including the most critical contingencies that determine the transmission import capability into the subarea.
 If maximizing the use of transmission import capability to meet demand is more economical, the subarea will require more local operating reserves to protect for contingencies.
 If using import capability to meet demand is less economical, generation located outside the subarea could provide operating reserves, thus reducing operating-reserve support needed within the subarea.

-shows representative future operating-reserve requirements for Greater Southwest Connecticut, Greater Connecticut, and BOSTON.
+Table 4-12 shows representative future operating-reserve requirements for Greater Southwest Connecticut, Greater Connecticut, and BOSTON.
 These estimated requirements are based on the same methodology used to calculate the requirements for the locational FRM.
 The estimates account for representative future system conditions for load, economic generation, generation availability, N−1 and N−1−1 transfer limits, and normal criteria contingencies for generation and transmission in each subarea.
-The analysis accounts for transmission upgrades consistent with (in Section 4.2.1).
-The representative values show a range to reflect the load and resource uncertainties associated with future system conditions. also shows the existing amount of fast-start capability located in each subarea resulting from the fast-start resource offered into past FRM auctions.
+The analysis accounts for transmission upgrades consistent with Table 4-9 (in Section 4.2.1).
+The representative values show a range to reflect the load and resource uncertainties associated with future system conditions.
+Table 4-12 also shows the existing amount of fast-start capability located in each subarea resulting from the fast-start resource offered into past FRM auctions.
 The total 10-minute operating reserve values associated with the FRM reflect the contingency reserve adjustment, but this adjustment does not affect the amount of reserves distributed to locations (i.e., the reserve values for BOSTON, SWCT, and Greater CT did not increase).

 Table 4-12 Representative Future Operating-Reserve Needs in Major New England Import Areas (MW)